gitPhate/Library/README.md

 */
 ```

-In order to select distinct with multiple fields, replace the field name with an array like: `array("field", "distinct" => true)`
+In order to select distinct with multiple fields, replace the field name with an array like: `["field", "distinct" => true]`
 ```PHP
 $query
     ->Select